 Bears and raccoons love dog food.
 Instead of inviting predators into your campground, keep your dog’s food in an airtight container until they’re ready to eat.
 Then lock it back up when they’re done.
 It’s a pain.
 But, explaining why a bear broke a cooler or two at your neighbor’s site can be even more painful.

 You’ll Find Just What the Country Needs

 Looking for all the gear you need to make your next outing with your pet pure fun?
 Coastal has collars and leashes, crates and more.
-Stop by your Northwest owned and operated Coastal and go home with all the gear you need for your country lifestyle.
+Stop by your West Coast-owned and operated Coastal and go home with all the gear you need for your country lifestyle.